 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at historical cost less provisions for depreciation and impairment.
 Investment properties are derecognised either when they have been disposed of or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
 The difference between the net disposal proceeds and the carrying amount of the asset is recognised in profit or loss in the period of derecognition.
 Transfers are made to (or from) investment property only when there is a change in use.
 For a transfer from investment property to owner-occupied property, the deemed cost for subsequent accounting is the carrying amount at the date of change in use.
-If owner-occupied property becomes an investment property, the date of change in use. and investment the date of change in use with the policy stated under tangible assets up to the date of change in use.
+If owner-occupied property becomes an investment property, the Group accounts for such property in accordance with the policy stated under tangible assets up to the date of change in use.